charityyoungblood/StatisticsAndProbability/Boxplot.md

     - STEP 6:
       - ANY VALUES that are GREATER THAN the UPPER WHISKER whisker point, as INDIVIDUAL POINTS (OUTLIERS)
       - ANY VALUES that are LESS THAN the LOWER WHISKER point, as INDIVIDUAL POINTS (OUTLIERS)

+4. Interpreting Box Plots (Review Boxplot - Side-by-Side Boxplots)
+  - When there is LITTLE VARIABILITY, the values are more "CONSISTENT"
+  - When there is LARGE VARIABILITY, the values "LACK CONSISTENCY"
+  - The CENTER of the distribution is MORE MEANINGFUL as a "typical" value for the distribution when there is LITTLE VARIABILITY